denoland/dnt/README.md

         exportName: "default",
       }, {
         name: "RequestInit",
-        kind: "typeOnly", // only used in type declarations }],
+        typeOnly: true, // only used in type declarations }],
     }, {
       // this is what `blob: true` does internally
       package: {
         name: "buffer", // uses node's "buffer" module },
-      globalNames: [{
+      globalNames: ["Blob"],
-        name: "Blob",
-        kind: "class",
-      }],
     }, {
       // this is what `domException: true` does internally
       package: {